pmalik8/IntroToBlazorWorkshop/docs/06-event-handling-data-binding.md

     <button>Add todo</button>
     ```

-1. Rebuild and run the app.
+1. Refresh the app in the browser.
 When the **Add todo** button is selected, nothing happens because an event handler isn't wired up to the button.

 1. Add an `AddTodo` method to the `Todo` component and register it for button selections using the `@onclick` attribute.
 The `AddTodo` C# method is called when the button is selected: